 Employees who receive effective e-learning wish to take more courses or improve their skills in numerous business areas.
 If an e-learning program is ineffective, students will feel compelled to take it rather than want to.

 You can assess the efficiency of e-learning by the learners’ satisfaction.
-Learners would be satisfied with the knowledge they obtained if the e-learning program was centred on them.
+Learners would be satisfied with the knowledge they obtained if the e-learning program was centered on them.
 It will also assist students in assessing their knowledge and improving in the areas where they need to improve.

 6. Acquired abilities